-For the week ending February 28th, at least 6872 Covid-19 cases were diagnosed in Arizona (Figure 1).
-This represents a 29% decrease from last week's initial tally of 9649 cases and marks the seventh straight week of decline.
-The prior week's tally was upwardly revised by 4% (375 cases) to 10024 cases this week.
-The outbreak is evenly distributed by age (Figure 2 following page).
-In terms of cases, the magnitude and length of the winter outbreak was approximately twice that of the summer outbreak making it about four times larger overall.
+For the week ending March 7th, at least 5721Covid-19 cases were diagnosed in Arizona (Figure 1).
+This represents a 17% decrease from last week's initial tally of 6872 cases and marks the eighth straight week of decline.
+The prior week's tally was upwardly revised by <1% (8 cases) to 6880 cases this week.
+The outbreak remains evenly distributed by age (Figure 2 following page).

-Arizona is now transitioning from a period of elevated risk to one of moderate risk with continuing, albeit smaller, improvements likely in the coming weeks.
-Hospital capacity remains adequate to meet Arizona's foreseeable needs; however, it will be several months before the backlog of non-Covid care is fully addressed.
+Arizona is now securely in a period of substantial (versus high) risk with continuing, albeit smaller, improvements in case counts expected over the coming weeks.
+Hospital capacity remains adequate to meet Arizona's foreseeable needs; however, the backlog of non-Covid care has yet to be fully addressed as evidenced by unseasonably high hospital occupancy.

-While residents and businesses should continue to follow recommended public health mitigation efforts, normalization of lower risk activities is reasonable as case rates have fallen below 100 new diagnoses per 100,000 residents per week.
-New cases are now being diagnosed at a rate of 94 per 100K per week.
+While residents and businesses should continue to follow public health mitigation recommendations, normalization of lower risk activities is reasonable as case rates have fallen below 100 new diagnoses per 100,000 residents per week.
+New cases are now being diagnosed at a rate of 79 per 100K residents per week.
 For reference, September 8th marked the fall nadir between the summer and winter outbreaks at 38 per 100K per week.
 Arizonans who are at risk of developing severe disease (e.g., age or comorbid conditions) should remain sheltered as much as feasible until fully vaccinated.

 Figure 1.
-Newly Diagnosed Covid-19 Cases in Arizona and Number of Individuals Undergoing Covid-19 Diagnostic Testing March 1 through February 28, 2021.
+Newly Diagnosed Covid-19 Cases in Arizona and Number of Individuals Undergoing Covid-19 Diagnostic Testing March 1, 2020 through March 7, 2021.

-Note: Data for this report was updated Friday, March 5 allowing 4 full days to adjudicate cases and keep week-over-week backfill <10%.
+Note: Data for this report was updated Friday, March 12 allowing 4 full days to adjudicate cases and keep week-over-week backfill <10%.
 This allows more interpretable comparisons and graphics.
 All comparisons are week-over-week changes.
 Future updates will be released on Saturdays.

 Figure 2.
-Newly Diagnosed Covid-19 Cases in Arizona by Age Group March 1 through February 28, 2021.
+Newly Diagnosed Covid-19 Cases in Arizona by Age Group March 1, 2020 through March 7, 2021.

-Test positivity among those undergoing traditional nasopharyngeal PCR testing has resumed its decline after a brief pause last week, declining from 14% the week ending February 21st to 10% the week ending February 28th (Figure 3).
-Positivity is nearing the recommended 5 - 10% for optimal public health practice.
+Test positivity among those undergoing traditional nasopharyngeal PCR testing continues to decline, declining from 10% the week ending February 28th to 9% the week ending March 7th (Figure 3).
+Positivity is now within the recommended 5 - 10% for optimal public health practice.

 Figure 3.
-Weekly Number Patients Undergoing Traditional Nasopharyngeal PCR Testing and Associated Percent Positivity March 1 - February 28, 2021.
+Weekly Number Patients Undergoing Traditional Nasopharyngeal PCR Testing and Associated Percent Positivity March 1, 2020 - March 7, 2021.